jjvanzon/JJs-Reference-Architecture/api.md

        JJ.Framework.Logging</a>
   </th>
   <td>
-      For now might only contains the ExceptionHelper class, which for instance converts exception information to a string.
+      For now might only contain the ExceptionHelper class, which for instance converts exception information to a string.
   </td>
 </tr>